 Every day, engineers and developers trying to improve their antivirus (because of the competition, of course).
 The latest version usually has a better performance.

 Antivirus is getting better these days.
 Thanks to the passionate developer who works relentlessly to improve the antivirus features, capability, and performances.
-Older antivirus version usually takes longer when scanning due to obsolete architecture that no longer catch-up with the current standard.
+Older antivirus version usually takes longer when scanning due to obsolete architecture that no longer catches up with the current standard.

-#3 Exclude some folders and files that considerably safe
+#3 Exclude some folders and files that are considerably safe

 Multimedia file formats (such as video and photo) have a lower risk of getting infected by a virus and should be excluded during the scanning process.

 Files like photos, videos, and audio format are generally has a very low risk infected by virus or malware (source).
 However, they usually consume more storage space than any other file format.
 Consider excluding these types when performing scanning.